 Students who complete an element of study beyond A-levels are awarded the St Katharine’s Study (SKS).
 SKS provides flexibility for students to develop their own curriculum, from an AS-level to creative art workshops.
 The following elements of study qualify for the SKS: AS-level maths, AS-level classical civilisation, the Extended Project Qualification (EPQ), Global Perspectives (Camb), Arabic, Mandarin, coding, ethics for scientists and creative art workshops.

-• Higher education advice and preparation classes for TSA, BMAT, UKCAT, LNAT and other university specific admissions tests; careers events focused on particular subjects such as medicine.
+Higher education advice and preparation classes for TSA, BMAT, UKCAT, LNAT and other university specific admissions tests

 Some subjects are taught jointly with students from Abingdon School and this cooperation between the schools allows a flexibility of choice and A-level combinations for both our students and the students from Abingdon.
 Areas for further collaboration include drama, debating, orchestra, careers conventions, joint choral society, joint general studies lectures, MFL exchanges and, of course, a wide range of social activities.